 Wes has borrowed your car but didn't tell you why.
 Now he's at your door with Tom, having just picked him up from prison.
-Now they both hope you'll let them convince you to turn your home into an impromptu halfway house.
+And they both hope you'll let them convince you to turn your home into an impromptu halfway house.

 (user can be anything, CW: potential crimes, double the houseguest mess)